leonlinsx/minimal-mistakes/_posts/2020-06-24-data-aliens.md

 We then framed the problem, and came up with the various components that might be helpful to look at.

 We narrowed down to just one part of the problem, and looked for ways to increase the precision of our search.
 We came up with two main criteria from human languages, and then cross validated it against other non-human languages.
 Moving forward, we can use a similar approach to narrow down the signals that we want to study further.

+In case you thought this was all hypothetical, the above approach is [exactly what one team at SETI is using to analyse signals.](https://www.seti.org/animal-communications-information-theory-and-search-extraterrestrial-intelligence-seti#:~:text=We%20also%20found%20that%20bottlenose,Zipf's%20Law%20distribution%20of%20signals.&text=In%20other%20words%2C%20baby%20bottlenose,start%20to%20whistle%20like%20adults.
+"SETI")

 As you can see, the process itself can be similar to other data analysis problems.
 First, you start with a goal.
 Then, you frame what you might need.
 Next, you come up with an algorithm.
 Lastly, you test it to see if it holds up.
 Problem solving in one field isn't that different to problem solving in another.